Lok Ma Chau Loop: Political status

 With a land area of only 0.97 km2, the Lok Ma Chau Loop is currently the only unincorporated area in Hong Kong.
 Because every piece of land in Mainland China belongs to a county-level (third level) administrative division, this makes the Lok Ma Chau Loop the only unincorporated area under the jurisdiction of the People's Republic of China.

-Eddie Chu, a Member of the Legislative Council of Hong Kong, lodged an inquiry to various local authorities on 29 March 2019, urging them to take the necessary steps to incorporate the Lok Ma Chau Loop into one of the 18 districts of Hong Kong (most likely to be a part of North District or Yuen Long District).
+Eddie Chu, a Member of the Legislative Council of Hong Kong, lodged an inquiry to various local authorities on 29 March 2019, urging them to take the necessary steps to incorporate the Lok Ma Chau Loop into one of the 18 districts of Hong Kong.

+In June 2025, the Hong Kong government gazetted the inclusion of the Lok Ma Chau Loop into the New Territories North constituency (LC7), and later presented the proposal to the Legislative Council for review.
+Once part of the constituency, the Loop will cease to be an unincorporated area within the Hong Kong SAR, signifying its full integration into Hong Kong’s establishment.

 Hong Kong-Shenzhen Innovation and Technology Park

 The Hong Kong-Shenzhen Innovation and Technology Park is a proposed new hi-tech development at the border between Hong Kong and Shenzhen, China.
 It is located in Hong Kong's New Territories near the area of Lok Ma Chau, adjacent to the Sham Chun River.

 The development of the technology park was announced on 3 January 2017 during a joint ceremony by the governments of Hong Kong and Shenzhen.
 When completed, it will be the largest technology park in Hong Kong with a land area of 87 hectares and is expected to boost the city's global position in technology and provide an incubator for technology start-ups.